This post may contain affiliate links. Please read my disclosure policy for details.

 Two years ago, I went on a one-week trip to New York with a girlfriend of mine.
 We ended up eating out every single day, just to try local food AND Asian food in the States – I usually try Asian food everywhere I go.

-We found this small Japanese restaurant a few steps away from where we were staying, and I have to say their salmon fried rice was the best I’ve had.
-I’ve called it the “NYC Japanese fried rice”.
-So much that we went back there the day before leaving, just to have it one last time.
-Since then, I have tried several combinations to get a result as close as possible to that dish and finally found a close match!
+We found this small Japanese place just a few steps from where we were staying, and I have to say, their salmon fried rice was the best I’ve ever had.
+I nicknamed it “NYC Japanese fried rice” because it was that memorable!
+We even went back the day before we left, just to savor it one last time.
+Since then, I’ve been experimenting to make fried rice that’s just as amazing.

-- Eggs – I add black pepper and a pinch of soy sauce (instead of salt) to season the scrambled eggs.
+- Eggs – I like to season the scrambled eggs with black pepper and a pinch of soy sauce (instead of salt).

-- Onion – in this recipe I used minced onion.
-You can also use green onion as a substitute.
-Or both together but then I don’t recommend adding the fried onion.
-Just to avoid ending up with an “onion fried rice” rather than Cantonese fried rice.
+- Onion – for this recipe, I use minced onion.
+You can also substitute with green onions or use both, though if you do, I’d skip the fried onion to avoid ending up with an “onion fried rice” instead of Cantonese fried rice.

-- Carrot – chop the carrot into very small dice (approx 0.5 cm).
-Don’t make them too big, they should be the size of peas, ham and corn so that you keep the harmony : )
+- Carrot – chop the carrot into very small dice (around 0.2 inches / 0,5 cm).
+Keep the pieces the size of peas, ham, and corn so that everything blends together in perfect harmony.

 - Garlic – mince or crush the garlic.

-- Ham – either buy some ham already diced or get a big piece of ham and chop it into very small dice (approx 0.5 cm).
+- Ham – either buy pre-diced ham or cut a big piece into very small cubes (about 0.2 inches / 0,5 cm).

-- Sriracha (for serving) – this is optional, but gives this spicy kick to your fried rice.
-I never eat Cantonese fried rice without sriracha unless I’m eating out and the restaurant doesn’t have it.
-To me, sriracha just makes the difference between fried rice and FRIED RICE.
-But if you’re not a fan of spicy stuff, better skip it.
+- Sriracha (for serving) – another optional ingredient, but it gives a fantastic spicy kick.
+I never have Cantonese fried rice without sriracha unless the restaurant doesn’t have it.
+For me, it’s the difference between “fried rice” and FRIED RICE!
+But if spicy isn’t your thing, you can skip it.

-- Mirin (Japanese rice wine)- as I mentioned earlier, try it with and without and you’ll see the difference.
-Mirin brings this very subtle sweetness to the rice.
+- Shaoxing wine or mirin – as I mentioned earlier, try it with and without and you’ll see the difference.

 - Oyster sauce – not to be omitted in Cantonese fried rice.